0-1CxH/ray-launcher/README.md

 - export environs for distributed computing if `discrete_gpu_actors is True`, including `"RANK", "WORLD_SIZE", "MASTER_ADDR", "MASTER_PORT", "LOCAL_RANK"`
 - auto detect and export the remote funcs of backend class to remote module itself

-note: (1) the backend class must inherit from `BaseBackend` (2) the auto export remote funcs returns a list of results of all backend actors if `discrete_gpu_actors is True`
+note: (1) the backend class must inherit from `BaseLocalModule` (2) the auto export remote funcs returns a list of results of all backend actors if `discrete_gpu_actors is True`

 ## Quick Start